Children's Mural Painting

 2. How long does it take from start to finish?

-For hand-painted work, a simple mural may take only a day or two, a complex mural painted on one wall can take on average between 5 and 10 days, and an average room mural takes somewhere between 15 and 30 days to complete.
-More complex designs and larger rooms may take a little longer, so the costs can range from a few hundred pounds for simpler designs, up to many thousands for complex whole room designs.
+For hand-painted work, a simple mural may take only a day or two, a complex mural painted on one wall can take on average between 4 and 10 days, and a room mural takes somewhere between 10 and 30 days to complete.
+More complex designs and larger rooms take longer, so the costs can range from a few hundred pounds for simpler designs, up to many thousands for complex whole room designs.
 For fixed budgets I offer a fixed quoted price for my time which I promise not to exceed even if it takes me a little longer, so there are no financial surprises.

 3. What is your schedule and roughly when can you start?